Yichuans/presentation/student.md

 (UNEP-WCMC)

-Note: 35 yrs +, Cambridge
+Note: 35 yrs +, Cambridge, 100+, biologist, computer scientist, economist, GIS professionals, programmers

 ## To put biodiversity at the heart of decision-making
 <!-- .slide: data-background="wcmc-1.jpg" -->
-Note: question: what's biodiversity + answer; biodiversity arm of UNEP, most to do biodiv conservation
+Note: biodiversity arm of UNEP, most to do biodiv conservation; question: what's biodiversity + answer;

 ## Unlock the power of data